magepages/mpdocs/docs/one-step-checkout-m2/user-guide.rst

 .. image::  https://i.imgur.com/GJ1fp1j.png

-* Customer enter their personal information: Full name, last name, and email.
+* Customers enter their personal information: Full name, last name, and email.
-* Enter some characters in the address field, Auto-suggest address technology will show the address suggestion, the customer just needs to choose the right one.
-Or another method, click on **Location** button and then customer address will be automatically fulfilled in corresponding fields.
+* In the box Street Address, One Step Checkout helps display a list of addresses suggested automatically by typing only one letter.
+Furthermore, Country, City and State/Province will be consequently auto-updated based on the selected street address.

 Shipping Address
 ^^^^^^^^^^^^^^^^^^

 .. image::  https://i.imgur.com/Ka6hyFN.png

-* If customer want to ship to same address with billing address, just mark **Ship to same address**.
-* If not, please leave a mark at **Ship to same address** field, the shipping address section will be shown with required information that needs to fill.
-* Enter full your shipping address in the shipping address section
+*Buyers can tick the box **My billing and shipping address are the same** to have their item(s) delivered to their billing address.
+Otherwise, the **Billing Address** section allows buyers to fill in their information to check out.

 Shipping Method
 ^^^^^^^^^^^^^^^^^^

 .. image::  https://i.imgur.com/fnbfXWK.png

-* Depending on the configuration in the backend, the shipping method will be displayed for the customer choose.
+* Depending on the configuration in the backend, the shipping method will be variable to meet customers' requirements.
-* Choose the shipping method that suitable with customer requirement

 Payment Method
 ^^^^^^^^^^^^^^^^^^

 .. image::  https://i.imgur.com/xTHxbVV.png

-* Choose the payment method
-* Enter right information in the required fields
+* One Step Checkout allows customers to quickly select their favorable payment method only by a single click.

 Order Review and Place Order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. image::  https://i.imgur.com/img8Qdb.png

-* Overview your order with product name, price, and quantity
-* Customer can change/edit easily the product quantity by using minus or plus button.
+* In the **Order Review** section, One Step Checkout allows buyers to easily adjust their item's quantity by using the minus/plus button.
-* Customer can remove or add more product immediately in checkout page by using **x** button or clicking on **Edit your cart** button
+* The extension also helps remove or add more items immediately in the checkout by using the X button or by clicking the **Edit your Cart** button.
-* Check the Subtotal, Tax and Grant Total detail clearly
+* Subtotal, shipping fee, tax and grand total are displayed clearly by **One Step Checkout**.
-* In the **Coupon Code** field, enter the coupon code that customer want to apply, then click on **Apply Coupon** button
+* **One Step Checkout** enables customers to apply coupon in the **Coupon Code** box.
-* Customer can leave their comments about their order, product in the **Comments** field
+* Allows customers to leave their comments about their order, product in the **Comments** field
-* Mark the **Sign up newsletter** if the customer would like to receive the newsletters from the provider.
+* The box **Sign up for newsletter** can be selected if customers desire to receive information from the online store via email.

-* When complete, click on **Place order** button to complete the checkout process.
+* Terms and conditions will be displayed in a pop-up box and can be accepted by clicking on **I agree with terms and conditions**.

+* Eventually, the one step checkout can be finished by a click on the **Place Order** button.
+The whole process is completed in one page only.

 How to configure